-Bruce Schneier presents Security and Privacy in a Hyper-connected World:
+Bruce Schneier presents Security and Privacy in a Hyper-Connected World.

 We have created a world where information technology permeates our economies, social interactions, and intimate selves.
-The combination of mobile, cloud computing, the Internet Things, persistent computing, and autonomy is resulting in something altogether different — a world-sized web.
+The combination of mobile, cloud computing, the Internet of Things, persistent computing, and autonomy is resulting in something altogether different — a world-sized web.
 This World-Sized Web promises great benefits, but it is also vulnerable to a host of new threats from users, criminals, corporations, and governments.
 These threats can now result in physical damage and even death.

-Bruce Schneier is an internationally renowned security technologist, called a security guru by the Economist.
-He is the author of 14 books, including the New York Times best-seller Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, as well as hundreds of articles, essays, and academic papers.
+Bruce Schneier is an internationally renowned security technologist, called a security guru by The Economist.
+He is the author of 14 books, including The New York Times best-seller Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, as well as hundreds of articles, essays, and academic papers.
 His influential newsletter Crypto-Gram and blog Schneier on Security are read by over 250,000 people.
 Schneier is a fellow at the Berkman Klein Center for Internet and Society at Harvard University, a Lecturer in Public Policy at the Harvard Kennedy School, a board member of the Electronic Frontier Foundation and the Tor Project, and an advisory board member of EPIC and VerifiedVoting.org.
 He is also a special advisor to IBM Security and the Chief Technology Officer of Resilient.

 Data & Society’s “Databites” speaker series presents timely conversations about the purpose and power of technology, bridging our interdisciplinary research with broader public conversations about the societal implications of data and automation.